The Roles, Risks, and Stages of Personal Injury Trials

 While the line between opening statements and closing arguments may sometimes be fuzzy, an experienced trial lawyer can walk that line carefully and artfully.

-The opening statement allows the attorneys to speak directly to the jury.
-It sets the tone for the trial and gives the jury a sense of what they can expect as the trial progresses.
+The opening statement allows the attorneys to address the jury directly.
+It sets the tone for the trial and gives the jury a sense of what to expect as it progresses.

 Counsel should outline the narrative of the case for the jury

-At trial, witnesses and evidence are often presented out of order, making it more difficult for the jury to grasp the case fully.
+At trial, witnesses and evidence are often presented out of order, making it more difficult for the jury to fully grasp the case.
 In the opening, the lawyer can earn the juror’s trust by sincerely offering them a concise, easy-to-understand chronology of events—a clear outline of what the evidence will show.

 Including exhibits during the opening statement